 Even if your infrastructure is secure, a vulnerability in a third-party software component could enable hackers to infiltrate your systems.
 This isn’t a theoretical issue either.
 As breaches like the Kaseya ransomware attack and SolarWinds fiasco show, hackers are keen to manipulate the software supply chain for nefarious purposes.

-In response to the risks surrounding the software supply chain, proactive software engineers have started using software bills of materials (SBOM), which are also soon to be a mandated clause in federal contracts.
+In response to the risks surrounding the software supply chain, proactive software engineers have started using software bills of materials (SBOM or BOM), which are also soon to be a mandated clause in federal contracts.

 Last year, President Biden issued an Executive Order to enhance America’s cybersecurity posture, including specific recommendations around the establishment of SBOM requirements.